Stackclash/5e-vault/5. Mechanics/Items/Wand Of Binding.md

 ## Spells

 While holding the wand, you can use an action to expend some of its charges to cast one of the following spells (save DC 17): [[5.
-Mechanics/Spells/Hold Monster.md|") (5 charges"]] or [[5.
-Mechanics/Spells/Hold Person.md|") (2 charges"]].
+Mechanics/Spells/Hold Monster.md\|hold monster]] (5 charges) or [[5.
+Mechanics/Spells/Hold Person.md\|hold person]] (2 charges).

 ## Assisted Escape

 While holding the wand, you can use your reaction to expend 1 charge and gain advantage on a saving throw you make to avoid being [[/5.
-Mechanics/Rules/Conditions.md#paralyzed|paralyzed]] or [[/5.
-Mechanics/Rules/Conditions.md#restrained|restrained]], or you can expend 1 charge and gain advantage on any check you make to escape a grapple.
+Mechanics/Rules/Conditions.md#paralyzed\|paralyzed]] or [[/5.
+Mechanics/Rules/Conditions.md#restrained\|restrained]], or you can expend 1 charge and gain advantage on any check you make to escape a grapple.

 *Source: Dungeon Master's Guide p.
 209. Available in the SRD.*